Licensed conveyancer

 Work experience

-Previous work experience gained at a solicitor's practice, property developers, building society or bank can be helpful.
-Experience of working as a legal secretary or chartered legal executive is particularly advantageous, though not essential.
+Previous work experience gained at a solicitor's practice, with a property developer or at a building society or bank, can be helpful.
+Experience working as a legal secretary or chartered legal executive is particularly advantageous, though not essential.

 However, before you're able to apply for your first qualifying licence to practice as a CLC lawyer, you'll need to complete 1,200 hours of practical experience.